legends2k/heapstat/README.md

 ### 1. Add to your project

-Simply include the `heapstat.hh` header file in whichever source files you want to track for heap allocation or deallocation issues, and add the `heapstat.cc` file to your project and your build target(s).
+Simply include the `heapstat.h` header file in whichever source files you want to track for heap allocation or deallocation issues, and add the `heapstat.cc` file to your project and your build target(s).

 All calls to the default heap allocators are automatically intercepted.
 Heapstat works with:
 - `malloc`